KoolPal/woocommerce-email-testing/readme.md

 ![Test Email in Gmail](https://s3.amazonaws.com/images.themes.email/wc-email-testing/screenshot-4.png)

 ## How to Release an Update
-- Change the version number in the plugin.php
+- Create a new release using the "Releases" feature on GitHub.

 ## Changelog
 All notable changes to this project will be documented in this file.

+Don't forget change the version number in plugin.php

 ### [Unreleased]
 - prefix is missing in customers invoice.